File Properties

 <figure><img src="/files/dzJNbfyjjqITNBijuUmn" alt=""><figcaption></figcaption></figure>

-**Grouped attributes** allows you to combine multiple properties that pertain to a single group.
+**Grouped attributes** lets you combine multiple properties that pertain to a single group.

 <figure><img src="/files/RBxxIAD4Wm2rrZm1fUAu" alt=""><figcaption></figcaption></figure>